nounish/federation/bots/README.md

 If you would like to automate proposal submission the address provided by your relayer must be delegated at least one NFT.

+Copy `env.example` to `.env` and fill in your relayer's API key and secret.

 ## Create Autotasks

 Configure each autotask to reference your Federation contract.
 Open `./src/exec/index.js` and `./src/propose/index.js` and replace the value of `DELEGATE_ADDRESS` with the address of your Federation contract.